-In the United States, Melphalan/HDS is considered a combination drug and device product and is regulated as a drug by the United States Food and Drug Administration, or the FDA.
-The FDA has granted us six orphan drug designations (one for doxorubicin in hepatocellular indication and five for melphalan in ocular melanoma, cutaneous melanoma, cholangiocarcinoma, hepatocellular carcinoma and neuroendocrine tumor indications), including three orphan designations for the potential use of the drug melphalan for the treatment of patients with mOM, hepatocellular carcinoma and ICC.
-Melphalan/HDS has not been approved for sale in the United States.
+In the United States, HEPZATO is considered a combination drug and device product regulated by the United States Food and Drug Administration, or the FDA.
+Primary jurisdiction for regulation of HEPZATO has been assigned to FDA's Center for Drug Evaluation and Research.
+The FDA has granted Delcath six orphan drug designations (five for melphalan in ocular melanoma, cutaneous melanoma, cholangiocarcinoma, hepatocellular carcinoma, and neuroendocrine tumor indications and one for doxorubicin in the hepatocellular carcinoma indication).
+HEPZATO has not been approved for sale in the United States.

-In Europe, our CHEMOSAT product is presently regulated as a Class IIb medical device and received its CE Mark in 2012.
-We are commercializing the CHEMOSAT system in select markets in the United Kingdom and the European Union, or EU, where we believe the prospect of securing reimbursement coverage for the use of CHEMOSAT is strongest.
+In Europe, our CHEMOSAT product is regulated as a Class IIb medical device and received its CE Mark in 2012.
+We are commercializing the CHEMOSAT hepatic delivery system in select markets in the United Kingdom and the European Union, or EU, where we believe the prospect of securing reimbursement coverage for the use of CHEMOSAT is strongest.